ehn-dcc-development/eu-dcc-overview/interoperability_guide.md

 This guide will help you first generate and procure a new `CSCA` certificate, either from your national Certificate Authority or from a reputable commercial Certificate Authority.
 Then it will show you how to use your shiny new `CSCA` certificate to issue your `DSC` based on *the existing keypair used for SHC/DIVOC*.
 Once this is done you can simply use the `CSCA` and `DSC` to onboard to the EU.

 ## How-to Guide

+This guide assumes that you have your private RSA or ECDSA key that is used to sign DIVOC saved as `dsc.private` and the public key used for checking as `dsc.public`.

 ### Creating a CSCA certificate